httpsKingPie/Immersive-Environments/README.md

 7. IE will begin running automatically - no further setup is required

 * Note - always require and call the `Run` function of the Main module before requiring the LightingHandling or AudioHandling module for weather controls
+** Note - do not remove any of the settings folders, even if you aren't using them.
+This throws a runtime error.